spataphore1337/faststream/docs/docs/en/getting-started/publishing/decorator.md

 !!! note
     Also, if this subscriber consumes a message with **RPC** mode, it sends a reply not only to the **RPC** channel but also to all publishers as well.

-## Details

-Additionally, `#!python @broker.publisher(...)` automatically sends a message with the same `correlation_id` as the incoming message.
-This way, you get the same `correlation_id` for the entire message pipeline process across all services, allowing you to collect a trace.